Home > Analyses > Healthcare > RadNet, Inc.

 Revenue by Segment

-The pie chart below illustrates RadNet, Inc.’s revenue distribution by business segment for the fiscal year 2024, highlighting key sources of income across its healthcare and insurance services.
+The pie chart illustrates RadNet, Inc.’s revenue distribution by segment for the fiscal year 2025, highlighting the company’s diverse income sources.

 revenue by segment